1.FTP

 MLST

-Provides data about exactly the object named on its command line, and no others.
-(RFC 3659)
+Provides data about exactly the object named on its command line, and

 MODE